-The latest research in brain development in persons with autism suggests that mirror neurons can serve to connect observations and actions, providing an intrinsic sense of self and other, a sense that is often weak and unstable in persons with autism.
+The latest research in brain development in autistic people suggests that mirror neurons can serve to connect observations and actions, providing an intrinsic sense of self and other, a sense that is often overloaded or weak and unstable in persons with autism.
 Drama techniques may build and strengthen neural pathways:

 Most of all, we are grateful to our students, past and present, who continue to inspire us as we discover the joy in playing silly games and creating funny characters together.